alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-12-tafsir-surah-al-tawbah-23-24.md

 title: "Tafsir Surat Al-Tawbah 23-24"
 publisher: "alsalafiyyah@icloud.com"
 source: "Taysir Al-Karim Al-Mannan p.332"
-hijri: Dhul-Hijjah 24, 1444
+hijri: "Dhul-Hijjah 24, 1444"
 lang: en
-note: false
+translation: false
-locale: en
+tags: [saadi]
-category: [quran, tafsir]
+category: [quran]
 summary: "O you who have believed, do not take your fathers or your brothers as allies if they have preferred disbelief over belief.
 And whoever does so among you - then it is those who are the wrongdoers."
 muftis:
   shaykh: